General Foundations of Spatial Sense

 Although spatial sense underlies the learning of geometric concepts, it also plays a key role in the development of a sense of measurement.
 According to Piaget (as cited in Lehrer, 2003), understanding measurement leads to a mental restructuring of space and supports more and more subdivisions of space.
 These subdivisions are translated into a quantity, or measure.

-According to Clements (1999), both children's and adults' spatial sense depends on mental maps that are made up of personal knowledge and include different ideas and processes that can be organized according to various reference schemes and représentations which are more spatial than visual.
-In order to demonstrate a spatial sense, including spatial orientation and the ability to visualize (visualization).
-Spatial orientation allows one to locate their position in relation to objects or points in space, and effetively and efficiently move within and around their environment.
+According to Clements (1999), both children's and adults' spatial sense depends on mental maps that are made up of personal knowledge and include different ideas and processes that can be organized according to various reference schemes and representations which are more spatial than visual.
+In order to demonstrate spatial sense, students need spatial skills, including spatial orientation and the ability to visualize (visualization).
+Spatial orientation allows one to locate their position in relation to objects or points in space, and effectively and efficiently move within and around their environment.
 Students understand and make connections between their different positions in space.

 Two children hold a treasure hunt map.
 The card shows a path inside a park.